California Establishes Fund For Victims of Solar Fraud

 It doesn’t matter what happened.
 Some say they didn’t get what they were promised.
 Others say they never even got their equipment installed.
-But thankfully, the state has set aside millions to help reimburse these folks.READ MORE: Police Make Arrest In West Sacramento Homicide Cold Case
+But thankfully, the state has set aside millions to help reimburse these folks.READ MORE: Modesto Police Officer Wrangles Emu

 Take Peggy Glosser.